Baker Academic has a brand new website! Click Here To Visit: www.bakeracademic.com

 Ashley Cocksworth, reader in theology and practice, University of Roehampton

 "Having read much of Andrew Root's work, I had some sense of what to expect from him on the topic of evangelism.
 I wasn't wrong--Root's practical theology continues to be drenched in philosophy and saturated in love for God.
-Still, the depth of this new conversation on the church's unique and invaluable calling to follow Jesus into sorrow still stunned me.
+Still, the depth of this new conversation on the church's unique and invaluable calling to follow Jesus into sorrow stunned me.
 No contemporary voice of faith gives me more hope in Christ or sustenance for my ministry."

 Rev. Katherine Willis Pershey, co-pastor, First Congregational United Church of Christ, Appleton; author of Very Married: Field Notes on Love and Fidelity

-"Evangelism is an area of theological inquiry that many avoid in the church and seminaries today.
+"Evangelism is an area of theological inquiry that many avoid in the church and in seminaries today.
 Andrew Root invites us to explore evangelism anew through the lens of consolation, addressing the sorrow of this age with witness to, and participation in, the living God we know in Jesus Christ.
 Root's reimagining of evangelism, attending to the sacramental shape of divine-human encounter, will bless and challenge those who long for a deeper, more wholistic understanding of how best to share our Christian faith with others."

 Ross Lockhart, dean of St. Andrew's Hall and professor of mission studies, Vancouver School of Theology